DuffautM/PathFinder/README.md

 ### Use case

 Person have a walk in the forest or mountain.
-With Pathfinder, they can have the location of points of view.<br\>
+With Pathfinder, they can have the location of points of view.<br/>
 A fire has started in a building, an employee can simply go outside of the building with the Pathfinder indicator.

 ## Project management